tidyverse/tidyverse.org/content/blog/2020-05-googlesheets4-0-2-0/index.markdown

 #>        canada: 'Americas'!A38:F49
 ```

-The above demonstrates that printing a Sheet ID reveals relevant metadata about the Sheet, such as its name and an overview of its worksheets and named ranges.
+The above demonstrates that printing a Sheet ID (literally, an instance of `sheets_id`) reveals relevant metadata about the Sheet, such as its name and an overview of its worksheets and named ranges.

-A browser URL is OK for quick-and-dirty work, but there are other ways to target Sheet that are more robust and easier on the eyes.
-We can pipe a Sheet ID into `read_sheet()`.
-I'll also start to demonstrate other features, e.g. the use of a qualifed A1-style `range`.
+`read_sheet()` is happy to accept a Sheet ID, instead of a URL.
+Here we show piping a Sheet ID into `read_sheet()` and we start to demonstrate other features, e.g. the use of a qualifed A1-style `range`.

 ```r